How Britain's wartime leader and its only ever movie mogul changed the course of history

-In 1934, Britain’s most celebrated film producer, Alexander Korda, signed Churchill up as a screenwriter and historical advisor, and a unique collaboration began.
-Churchill provided script notes for many of Korda’s productions and also penned an epic screenplay.
-When war broke out, the two men sprung into action and their collaboration reached extraordinary heights.
-Korda was sent on a spy mission to Hollywood with the aim of bringing America into the war.
+Churchill was mad about films, arguably more so than almost any other politician in history, but the true extent of his use of it as a propaganda tool has not been previously explored.
+In 1934, one of Britain’s most celebrated film producers, Alexander Korda, signed up Churchill as a screenwriter and historical advisor, and a unique collaboration began.
+Churchill provided script notes for Korda’s productions and also penned an epic screenplay.
+When war broke out, their collaboration became of immeasurable importance.
+Korda was sent on a spy mission to Hollywood with the aim of bringing America into the war with spectacular results.

 Using previously undiscovered documents, that mission and the friendship which underpinned it is explored for the first time in a new documentary by writer-director John Fleet.